-Ashes Company was initiated in New York, 2010, by director Jonathan Vandenberg and dramaturge Erik Grathwohl.
-The project explores theatrical forms, particularly beyond literary language.
-This work incorporates many different fields, including sculpture, architecture, sound, image, and ritual.
-The company is developing a distinctive theatrical tradition through new works inspired by catalytic elements within a broad range of source material.
-Due to its fecundity and universality, this source material is oftentimes classical.
+Ashes was initiated in New York, 2010 by director Jonathan Vandenberg and dramaturge Erik Grathwohl.
+The project explores theatrical forms beyond literary language.
+This work incorporates many different fields, including image, presence, and ritual.
+The group's work has been presented in a range of contexts, from site-specific locales to Off-Broadway.

 Erik Grathwohl has variously been a scenic designer, technical director, and dramaturge working in New York City for 10 years.
 In addition to his work with Ashes, he has been creating yearly projects, with grants from NYU, exploring the application of technology in theater, and the intersection between game-playing and performance.
 Erik is also Adjunct Faculty and the Supervisor of Second Year Production at NYU's Graduate Theater programs.

 Jonathan Vandenberg is a director, writer, and designer.
-His work has been presented in a range of contexts, from site-specific locales to Off-Broadway.
-Selected works he has conceived and directed include Oresteia inspired by Aeschylus (Classic Stage Company), The Kingdom (Mabou Mines / Suite), The Crossing of the Visible (Center for Performance Research), as well as the installations Axis mundi (Middlebury College Museum of Art) and the site-specific Tantalus.
-He has also directed works for New Langton Arts, Magic Theatre Young CA Writers Project, San Francisco Theatre Festival, and The Internationalists.
-He has held teaching positions at Middlebury College, Columbia University, and Classic Stage Company.
-He has trained with the Suzuki Company in Toga, Japan and received an MFA in Directing from Columbia University.
+In New York, he has conceived and directed Oresteia inspired by Aeschylus for Classic Stage Company, The Kingdom as a Mabou Mines Artist-in-Residence, The Crossing of the Visible for the Center for Performance Research, the site-specific Tantalus, Kafka Parables for KafkaFest, and co-created Festenmacher with director Robert Woodruff for NYU Tisch Graduate Acting.
+Regionally, he has directed works for the Middlebury College Museum of Art, Magic Theatre Young California Writers Project, New Langton Arts, Berkeley Chamber Theatre, and San Francisco Theatre Festival.
+He has taught at Middlebury College, Columbia University, and Classic Stage Company.
+He has trained with the Suzuki Company of Toga and received an MFA in Directing from Columbia University.

 Oresteia.
 Classic Stage Company, New York, 2015.